MrReplikant/AvrilAI/README.md

 # Installation Instructions for Project Replikant v1.0

 ---IMPORTANT---
-this file: https://cloud.unitoo.it/s/47SriNEL2kiajXT should be placed at: Project-Replikant/models/ReplikantModel (it is too heavy and isn't open source to put in git)
+this file:  https://mega.nz/file/CQtmnRaS#Y9vigJmTZAoiND-WJNSvLNJE6kr1z2ZPLfM0mEL36QEshould be placed at: Project-Replikant/models/ReplikantModel (it is too heavy and isn't open source to put in git)

 # For Linux (64 bit only):